graydefender/RandomStuff/README.md

 Circle.bas is a further refinement of hires2.bas but to draw circles

 Circle.c,grafinit.c are C programs to draw a circle by plotting points originally developed in turboc

+bordereffects 1, 2, 3 - quick assembly programs to change colors along the edge of the text border of the screen